-- 6. Sanction Completion; Modifications.
-Upon imposition of sanction(s) by the Panel for Sanction, the sanctioned student shall complete their sanction(s) according to the requirements and timeframes stipulated in the outcome letter.
-In rare and extraordinary circumstances, modifications to the requirements and timeframes of sanction(s) may be requested by the student and granted by the Vice Chair for Sanctions in their reasonable discretion, in consultation with the Chair and, if possible, the Panel for Sanction members for the respective case.
-Modifications shall aim to maintain the original restorative intent of the sanction(s). - 7.
-Non-Compliance Consequences.
+10. Non-Compliance Consequences.
 Sanctioned students who fail to comply with their administered sanction(s) despite notice are deemed non-compliant with sanctioning, with such determination of non-compliance to be made by the Executive Committee by majority vote.
 The consequence of non-compliance is permanent removal from the University (or permanent degree revocation, if the student has graduated).
 When a student has been deemed non-compliant, the student's status becomes that of a "dismissed student".
-In such cases, the Committee shall immediately begin implementing expulsion procedures as outlined in Section IV.H.2.a) of these Bylaws, and the date of dismissal shall be the date the student has been deemed non-compliant. - a) Expedited Appeal for Non-Compliance.
-Notwithstanding Section IV.I.2.b)(2) below, a dismissed student may appeal their determination of their non-compliance within three (3) days of such determination, according to the procedures outlined in Section IV.I.2, below.
+In such cases, the Committee shall immediately begin implementing expulsion procedures as outlined in Section IV.H.2. of these Bylaws, and the date of dismissal shall be the date the student has been deemed non-compliant.

+a) Expedited Appeal for Non-Compliance.
+Notwithstanding Section IV.J.2.b)(2) below, a dismissed student may appeal their determination of their non-compliance within three (3) days of such determination, according to the procedures outlined in Section IV.J.2, below.
 Unless the Expedited Appeal results in the granting of a reversion to student status, the Committee will take the steps to implement expulsion procedures, as stipulated above.

-I. Post-Hearing Procedures
+L. Post-Hearing Procedures

-- 1. Public Summary of the Hearing.
-At the conclusion of the hearing process (i.e., acquittal or sanctioning), the Official Observer shall prepare a brief "Official Summary." - a) For each significant issue on which Counsel for the community and the accused student (or the accused student's Counsel) disagreed, the Official Summary shall identify the issue and the arguments of each side.
+1. Public Summary of the Hearing.
+At the conclusion of the hearing process (i.e., acquittal or sanctioning), the Official Observer shall prepare a brief "Official Summary."

+a) For each significant issue on which Counsel for the community and the accused student (or the accused student's Counsel) disagreed, the Official Summary shall identify the issue and the arguments of each side.
 The Official Summary also shall state whether the panel voted to convict or acquit and, if the latter, whether it was on the basis of Act and Knowledge or on the basis of Significance.
-If convicted, the Official Summary shall include a brief summary of the administered sanction(s). - b) The Official Summary shall not reveal the name of any student (including the accused student and any student who is involved as a witness) or other information that, alone or in combination, is linked or linkable to a specific student that would allow a reasonable person in the school community, who does not have personal knowledge of the relevant circumstances, to identify the student with reasonable certainty.
+If convicted, the Official Summary shall include a brief summary of the administered sanction(s).

+b) The Official Summary shall not reveal the name of any student (including the accused student and any student who is involved as a witness) or other information that, alone or in combination, is linked or linkable to a specific student that would allow a reasonable person in the school community, who does not have personal knowledge of the relevant circumstances, to identify the student with reasonable certainty.
 The Official Summary shall provide the same confidentiality to non-student witnesses.